 Final Notes

-This is a pasta that rewards patience and restraint.
+This is one of those pastas where a little restraint goes a long way.
 Each step builds quietly, and when it comes together, it feels far greater than the sum of its parts.

 Recipe